Skip to content

 To process 5,000,000 rows daily, you cannot rewrite the entire table (Full Refresh).
 You will bankrupt your company's cloud compute budget and crash the cluster.

-Furthermore, we pre-compute sentiment and issue tags.
-We do not need to call an expensive LLM to tell us that the word "refund" means it's a billing issue.
+This dbt Python model demonstrates senior-level thinking: Incremental Materialization (only processing new data) and Spark Repartitioning (distributing the workload to prevent Out-Of-Memory errors).
+We also pre-compute sentiment and issue tags — we do not need an expensive LLM to tell us that the word "refund" means it's a billing issue.
 Pre-computing saves massive amounts of money.

 import pyspark.sql.functions as F